reflectoring/reflectoring.github.io/_posts/book-reviews/2018-08-25-review-clean-architecture.md

 {% include sidebar_right %}

+## TL;DR: Read this Book, when...

+* you are interested in building maintainable software
+* you need arguments to persuade your stakeholders to take some more time for creating quality software
+* you want some inspiration on building applications in a different way than the default "3-layer architecture"

+{% include amazon-disclaimer.html %}

+## Overview

 As the name suggests, <a href="//geni.us/oBgB" rel="nofollow">Clean Architecture - A Craftsman's Guide to Software Structure and Design</a> by Robert C. Martin ("Uncle Bob") takes a step back from the details of programming and discusses the bigger picture.